XCSoar/XCSoar/XCSoarV4-README.txt

 - GRecord updates for Altair, PNA
 - FLARM on-map display updates
 - Button labels update for PNA

+- Fixed minor bugs in calculator re ete (energy height not used in fractional calculations)
+- Restart time now one hour
+- Fixed bug in display of start in analysis page (barograph)
+- Selective fine control of float attributes

 Changes from 5.1.9beta2:
 - Alternate text entry methods